marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ### Q: Do social media timers work for desktop usage too?

 A: iOS's Screen Time and most apps share your data across Apple devices by default, including macOS, iPad, and iPhone.
-Most third-party solutions offer browser extensions for desktop.
+Some third-party solutions offer browser extensions for desktop.
 Browser-specific extensions like StayFocusd (Chrome) or LeechBlock (Firefox) are also effective.

 ### Q: Will using timers affect my notifications?